 North America’s Collision Repair Experts Weigh in on the Hefty Costs of Hitting a Deer

 It’s the annual battle of the bumpers versus the bucks, the does against the doors.
-Both parties lose when car and deer collide, but a measure of defensive driving can reduce the risks.
+Both parties lose when car and deer collide, but a measure of defensive driving can reduce the risks of deer danger.

 The frequency and severity of deer-related accidents are growing as quickly as the deer population in some markets.
 And, with the cold-weather months providing peak season for deer-vehicle crashes, this risk is on the rise.